timothyjellison/my-old-portfolio-blog/_drafts/serving-secure-images-with-cloudinary.md

 ![console warning about image from unsecure source](https://res.cloudinary.com/dzwa7qhj1/image/upload/v1523272027/https_warning.png)
 {: .present-before-paste}

-My site is hosted using&nbsp;[GitHub pages](https://pages.github.com/), I made sure to go into my repository's settings and select "Enforce HTTPS".
+My site is hosted using&nbsp;[GitHub pages](https://pages.github.com/), and to keep my site secure I made sure to go into my repository's settings and select "Enforce HTTPS".
 But to keep things 💯 you need to make sure&nbsp;*everything*&nbsp;your site interacts with also uses HTTPS.
 The culprit was my profile picture hosted on [Cloudinary](https://cloudinary.com/).
 {: .present-before-paste}

+I'm super happy with Cloudinary, BTW.
+The problem was entirely with how I was using it.
 How hard would it be to get my Cloudinary image to use HTTPS rather than plain, unsecure HTTP?
 {: .present-before-paste}

 Not hard at all! 👍